When selecting a specific version of Node to use with NVM, you may encounter an error saying that Access is denied.

 This version of Developer Mode only allows you to install apps from any source.
 It doesn’t grant you the elevated permission to create symlinks.

-The Windows 11 version has the same Developer Mode option as the Windows 10 19043 above, so it’s won’t help resolve the issue at hand.
+The Windows 11 version has the same Developer Mode option as the Windows 10 19043 as well, so it won’t help to resolve the error.

 - An Admin shell to run